-1.2 The proof search as an approach to logic programming
+1.2 Proof search as an approach to logic programming

 The term proof search as it is used in this text has a number of parallel with the term logic programming.
 In the late 1980's and early 1990's, the proof theory for classical, intuitionistic, and linear logic was used to motivate the design of logic programming languages that significantly extended the expressive strength of those languages based on first-order Horn clauses.
 In principle, proof search in higher-order intuitionistic logic allows for abstractions such as modular programming and higher-order programming as well as providing declarative treatments of data-structures that contained binders.
-When embracing linear logic as well, such logic programming paradigms.
+When embracing linear logic as well, richer dynamics of computation can be captured using logical formulas instead of non-logical terms and data-structures.
 Besides presenting the proof theory justifications for the design of some of these richer logic programming languages, we shall also present numerous examples of programming in these languages.